The Roborock S5 Review: an Intelligent and Powerful Robot Vacuum Cleaner You Always Wished To Have

 The water container can be easily inserted by sliding underneath until it clicks.
 It is the most effortless way to install the water tank I've seen so far.
 When the mopping is done, click on two buttons that are located from each side and slide it out.

 150 ml tank is enough to clean for about 45-50 minutes.
 Please, remember that the option is not able to get rid of stubborn stains.
-It is nice to have this feature though since it increases the amount of time I have to spend to manually clean the floor.
+It is nice to have this feature though since it decreases the amount of time I have to spend to clean the floor manually.

 Unfortunately, the manufacturer doesn't mention the ability to add a floor liquid cleaner though I think you can use some of them for a better performance on a bare floor.

 I would also recommend to manually dump the mop cloth before letting the robot to go.